stiantha/DevTools/readme.md

 # Introduction

 - This is a MERN stack application.
 - It is a collection of resources for developers.
-- It includes AI, VSCode extensions, cheatsheets, colors, icons, fonts, images, sounds, videos, code, tutorials and more.
+- It includes AI, VSCode extensions, cheatsheets, colors, icons, fonts, images, sounds, videos, code, tutorials, and more.

 ## :ledger: Index